“In dealing with the future, it is far more important to be imaginative than to be right.” – Alvin Toffler, Future Shock.

 - Practical skepticism

-Note that in Futures thinking, there is a plural at Futures, as we do not envision just one Future, we draw scenarios out of possibilities.
+Note that in Futurist thinking, there is a plural at Futures, as we do not envision just one Future, we draw scenarios out of possibilities.
 Being mentally flexible, and able to imagine what could be(-come), instead of being fixed on a single most accurate future, also gives us agency to develop the right tools, technologies, forms of organizations, and lead individual and collective actions, in order to create together the future we want for humankind.
-That’s why hope is also a core element of Futures Thinking.
+That’s why hope is also a core element of Futurist Thinking.

 Now my husband starts to understand it better, right this sounds like it’s meant for you.
 So what should you do?
 Is there a training?
 What should I do to support you?
 (Ah I love him!)
 Very well, for starters I need to read and learn a lot about the methodology.
 In no time I am enrolling in all possible Coursera classes from the Institute of the Future, determined that I am done for the job.

 But yes of course, I still need to convince others, like for example… employers!
-So second step, I have decided to start this blog to share with you my path to become a futurist and my amazing discoveries along the way!
+So second step, I have decided to start this futurist blog to share with you my path to become a futurist and my amazing discoveries along the way!

 About the author

 Sylvia Gallusser is an inquirer of our future, conducting foresight research on the future of health and well-aging, the future of work and life-long learning, as well as transformations in mobility and retail.
 She also closely monitors the future of the mind and transhumanism She has been advising 500+ tech companies for the past 15 years.
-She is a published author, teaches MBA classes, and facilitates workshops on go-to-market, competitive analysis, futures thinking, and entrepreneurship.
+She is a published author, teaches MBA classes, and facilitates workshops on go-to-market, competitive analysis, futurist thinking, and entrepreneurship.